OYDVATTeam/OYDVAT/README.md

 # OYDVAT
-Welcome to OYDVAT, a place to stop dangerous videos on YouTube from loading OYDVAT stands for Official YouTube Dangerous Videos Abbreviation Tool
+Welcome to OYDVAT, a place to stop dangerous videos on YouTube from loading, OYDVAT stands for Official YouTube Dangerous Videos Abbreviation Tool

 # Requirements